 A Helping Paw is a no-kill, volunteer run organization dedicated to increasing the human/animal bond and decreasing the deaths of innocent homeless animals.
 According to the HSUS over 70% of cats & kittens in shelters are destroyed and 60% of dogs.
 A Helping Paw is a NO-KILL organization.
 Though we are unable to take in EVERY pet due to space and lack of funding, EVERY pet we take in gets a second chance at life.
-Our efforts directly benefit kill organizations by lessening the amount of animals at these facilities.
+Our efforts directly benefit open admission shelters by lessening the amount of animals at these facilities.
 Through the efforts of our dedicated volunteers and with financial support of animal lovers like you, we have saved hundreds and hundreds of animals from suffering a cruel death.
 Many of the pets we take in would normally be euthanized by other shelters due to medical costs and lack of space - if a pet has any problems, regardless of how mild, people won't adopt them.
 We don't think a pet should be killed just because it has a simple medical problem or is a bit nervous around strangers.
 Every pet we take in will remain with us either permanently or until we can find it a great new loving home.
 Please help us continue saving these wonderful animals either by adopting a 'special' pet, or sending a financial donation to help us care for one.
 Humans aren't perfect, why should we expect our pets to be.
 AHP is funded exclusively by people like you who want to stop the killing of innocent lives.
 We DO NOT get one penny from the government nor town contracts.
 Every penny we get is stretched so we can help as many animals as possible.
-Our "Angel Wings" program appeared in the ASPCA's 101 great shelter ideas, and we are proud members of the HSUS and the Very Best PetNetwork, We've also had mention in most local papers and national coverage in Cat Fancy Magazine.
+Our "Angel Wings" program appeared in the ASPCA's 101 great shelter ideas, and we are proud members of the HSUS and the Very Best PetNetwork, We've also had mention in many local papers and national coverage in Cat Fancy Magazine.

 We are honoured to accept this award on behalf of our dedicated volunteers and friends